wp-plugins/diarypress/readme.txt

 * Keeps your blog private
 * Works with all WordPress for mobile applications
 * Works with the native e-mail to blog feature
-* Tested on every WordPress release to ensure long term support
+* Tested on every new WordPress release to ensure long term support

 See installation tab for instructions on how to install.

 == Installation ==

-Installation is simple:
+There are two installation methods.

+Easy Method:

+1. Goto the Plugins section in the Wordpress dashboard and press add

+2. Search DiaryPress

+3. Click on the DiaryPress result and press install

+Manual method:

+1. Download from this site

-1. Upload the contents of diarypress.zip to the /wp-content/plugins/ directory
+2. Upload the contents of diarypress.zip to the /wp-content/plugins/ directory

-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress

-3. Enjoy!

 == Frequently Asked Questions ==

-=Where can I find advise on running a diary with wordpress?=

-In the next major release I am going to add a information page to the plugin that will live under settings that will contain advise from my experience of running a diary on wordpress for over 5 years.
-Longer term I plan to create a website to help.
+=Do you test every version of Wordpress with DiaryPress?=

+No. I test every new version released with DiaryPress.
+I strongly advise you keep Wordpress up-to-date.

 =Can I customise the splash page?=